Who Was Rakesh Jhunjhunwala? Facts About Indias Warren Buffett

 - Among his charitable contributions are St Jude, which runs shelters for cancer-affected children, Agastya International Foundation, and Arpan, which promotes awareness of sexual exploitation among children.
 Additionally, he supports Ashoka University, Friends of Tribals Society, and Olympic Gold Quest.

-- The actor Kavin Dave played a role based on him in the web series Scam 1992.
+- The actor Kavin Dave played a role based on Rakesh Jhunjhunwala in the web series Scam 1992.

 Advertisement